-Surprising discovery: The skin communicates with the liverDecember 6th, 2013 in Medical research /
+Surprising discovery: The skin communicates with the liverDecember 6, 2013 in Medicine & Health / Medical research

 Researchers from the University of Southern Denmark have discovered that the skin is capable of communicating with the liver.
 The discovery has surprised the scientists, and they say that it may help our understanding of how skin diseases can affect the rest of the body.